chaussitag/chromium_libs/README.md

 # build

-the latest ndk-bundle(r20.0.5594570, 20190924) was verified.

-arm64-v8a debug and release build supported;
+debug and release build for arm64-v8a and armeabi-v7a are supported, the latest ndk-bundle(r21.0.6113669) was verified.
-armeabi-v7a debug build supported, release build support will come soon.